svj-aventador/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 # Peer Protocol

-Servers in the XRP Ledger communicate to each other using the XRP Ledger peer protocol, also known as RTXP.
+Servers in the SGY Ledger communicate to each other using the SGY Ledger peer protocol, also known as RTXP.

-The peer protocol is the main mode of communication between servers in the XRP Ledger.
-All information about the behavior, progress, and connectivity of the XRP Ledger passes through the peer protocol.
+The peer protocol is the main mode of communication between servers in the SGY Ledger.
+All information about the behavior, progress, and connectivity of the SGY Ledger passes through the peer protocol.
 Examples of peer-to-peer communications include all of the following:

 - Requesting a connection to other servers in the peer-to-peer network, or advertising that connection slots are available.
 - Sharing candidate transactions with the rest of the network.